 "Fit in 10" is a research-based exercise program including the "Increasing Physical Activity as We Age" Fact Sheets, posters and an exercise DVD.
 With this program you can get your exercise in one of two ways: 10-minute chunks throughout the day or all at once.

 The research-based Fit In 10 video can be done for 40 minutes or you can pick and choose the segments to create your own exercise experience.
-Order Here
+The DVD can be ordered online here for $10 (plus shipping, handling, and sales tax).

 Sample Exercise Routines